ib-rim/escape-platformer/README.md

 # Escape

 A 2D platformer game by Ibrahim, Timothy, and Atikah for the Multi-platform Game Development module.
+Made using Unity.

 ### Player Controls:

-Use the left and right arrow keys, or A and D keys, to move.
-Use the spacebar to jump.
+Move - A and D keys, Left and Right arrow keys

+Jump - W key, Up arrow key, Spacebar

 ### Information:

 Jump across platforms until you reach the end of the level, avoiding the lava beneath you, and the enemies.
 Collect coins along the way.
-Use your jumps, power-ups, and special platforms to overcome traps and obstacles.
+Use your power-ups and special platforms to overcome traps and obstacles.

 Power-ups (Squares):